dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 }
 ```

-has corresponding class desugaring similar to:
+would have a corresponding class desugaring of:

 ```dart
 class Plain extends Enum {